wenckerm1lder/Rgstry-roof/README.md

 cincanregistry -t ../tools utils update-readme --all
 ```

-Uploads every README file for corresponding repository in CinCan's Docker Hub.
+Uploads every README file for corresponding repository in CinCan's Quay Container Registry or Docker Hub.
 The first header (# ) of the README is used as *description* of image.

 #### Providing credentials